Fukushima fishermen approve plan to release groundwater from plant

 "In such a case, the fisheries industry in Fukushima would be completely finished."

-Tepco has built a thousand tanks at the Fukushima plant that hold more than 431,000 tonnes of radioactive water.
+Tepco has built a thousand tanks at the Fukushima plant that hold more than 431,000 metric tons of radioactive water.
 Nearly 90 percent of available capacity in the tanks are already filled with radioactive water.

-Tepco's bypass will release 100 tonnes of groundwater a day that flows downhill towards the devastated plant and funnel it to the sea before it reaches the reactor buildings.
+Tepco's bypass will release 100 metric tons of groundwater a day that flows downhill towards the devastated plant and funnel it to the sea before it reaches the reactor buildings.

 Both Japan's Nuclear Regulation Authority and the International Atomic Energy Agency have said controlled release of low-level water should be considered to make storage space at the facility for irradiated water.